-4.9 Collection of fines and period penalty payments
+11 Collection of fines and periodic penalty payments

-96. ESMA is invited by the Commission to reflect on the methods for the collection of fines and periodic penalty payments, including the procedures to guarantee the payment of fines or periodic penalty payments until such time as they become final, following the outcome of possible legal challenges or reviews.
+- 65. ESMA is invited by the Commission to reflect on the methods for the collection of fines and periodic penalty payments, including the procedures to guarantee the payment of fines or periodic penalty payments until such time as they become final, following the outcome of possible legal challenges or reviews. - 66.
+ESMA has taken into account the similarities between Articles 25m and 68 of EMIR as amended, Article 36d of the CRA Regulation and Article 48h of BMR as amended.
+ESMA has also taken into consideration Articles 8 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.
+Based on its experience, ESMA does not consider that major changes are needed.
+The only change which would make sense on the basis of ESMA's practice in previous enforcement cases with respect to CRAs and TRs would be to specify that in cases where multiple decisions imposing fines or periodic penalty payments are adopted in parallel, the respective amounts collected by ESMA shall be lodged to different accounts (or subaccounts).

-- 97. In the consultation paper, ESMA took into account the similarities between Articles 25m and 68 of EMIR as amended, Article 36d of the CRA Regulation and Article 48h of BMR as amended.
-ESMA also took into consideration Articles 8 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.
-Based on its experience, ESMA did not consider that major changes were needed.
-The only change which would make sense on the basis of ESMA's practice in previous enforcement cases with respect to CRAs and TRs would be to specify that in cases where multiple decisions imposing fines or periodic penalty payments are adopted in parallel, the respective amounts collected by ESMA shall be lodged to different accounts (or subaccounts). - 98.
-In addition, ESMA noted that the reference to "DG MARKT" which is included in Articles 8 of the TR and CRA Commission Delegated Regulations should be updated, for example, to a reference to "the relevant Directorate-General of the Commission in charge of financial matters". - 99.
-ESMA received no comments regarding the above proposals.
-ESMA thus maintained them.
-The final proposal is included below.
+67. In addition, ESMA notes that the reference to "DG MARKT" which is included in Articles 8 of the TR and CRA Commission Delegated Regulations should be updated, for example, to a reference to "the relevant Directorate-General of the Commission in charge of financial matters".